tomhadfield95/STRIFE/README.md

 In addition, we also save the docked molecules in an SDF file in the `--output_directory`, with the ligand efficiency score saved as an attribute of each molecule.
 If `--model_type` is set as `0`, the SDF file is called `pharmsElabsTestDocked.sdf`.
 If `--model_type` is set as `1`, the SDF file is called `pharmsElabsTestMultiDocked.sdf`.

+# Known Issues

+## Selecting a fragment Hydrogen Bond Donor as an exit vector

+Part of the STRIFE algorithm depends on calculating on how many pharmacophores are included in the elaboration, which is currently done by calculating the number of pharmacophores in the original fragment and then calculating the number in the elaborated molecule.
+In instances where a Hydrogen Bond Donor is selected an exit vector, we have observed behaviour where the elaboration causes the atom not to be a HBD anymore and therefore the calculated number of HBDs in the elaboration is incorrect, causing unplanned behaviour.
+We will fix this in due course but for the time being we advise users to select a different exit vector if possible.

 # Contact (Questions/Bugs/Requests)